 Barnet Marine Park

-This beautiful spot in Burnaby is a new favourite of ours!
+This beautiful spot in Burnaby is a new favourite amongst our officiants!
 You’ve got a rocky beach, 1.3km of picturesque shoreline and moody mountains in background.
 Enjoy views of the Burrard Inlet and don’t forget about these gorgeous arches – the perfect spot to say your vows!

 About an hour outside of the city, Buntzen Lake in Anmore is a beautiful spot to tie the knot.
 There are stunning views, scenic hiking trails and covered areas if it rains.
 The trail that loops the entire lake offers water views, forests, a quiet beach and a suspension bridge.

 This low, forested mountain in the city of Burnaby is a great spot for the couple looking for a little bit of everything.
-From grassy fields and forests to views, gardens, hiking trails and conservation areas, you’ll be spoilt for choice.
+From grassy fields and forests to gardens and hiking trails, you’ll have lots of options.

 Head to this North Vancouver park if you’re looking for a less crowded beach option for your elopement.
 Enjoy a typical west coast rocky beach and head out on the Cates Park Loop.
 This loop is 2.4km along the water and offers viewpoints, beach access and lush forests.

 Cascade Falls in Mission is reached by just a short hike from the parking lot of the regional park.
-After your easy walk to the falls, take the suspension bridge across for a closer look or continue to explore the forests and creeks of this regional park.
+After your easy walk to the falls, check out the view from the suspension bridge or continue to explore the forests and creeks of this regional park.

 Field in Squamish